Getting Started

 - Node.js >= 22

-- pnpm
+- pnpm >= 10

 Installation

-pnpm add @modularityjs/core @modularityjs/di-inversifyFor CLI support:
+pnpm add @modularityjs/http @modularityjs/http-fastifyFor CLI support:

-pnpm add @modularityjs/core-cliCreating Your First App
+pnpm add @modularityjs/cli @modularityjs/cli-commanderCreating Your First App

 Every ModularityJS application starts with createApp().
 You pass it a DI driver and a list of modules:

-import { createApp, ModularityModule } from '@modularityjs/core';
+import { ModularityModule, createApp } from '@modularityjs/modularity';

 import { inversify } from '@modularityjs/di-inversify';